 HP (HPQ) Dips More Than Broader Markets: What You Should Know

-Coming into today, shares of the personal computer and printer maker had lost 1.82% in the past month.
-In that same time, the Computer and Technology sector lost 5.94%, while the S&P 500 lost 1.81%.
+Heading into today, shares of the personal computer and printer maker had lost 6.51% over the past month, outpacing the Computer and Technology sector's loss of 11.78% and the S&P 500's loss of 6.58% in that time.

-Investors will be hoping for strength from HP as it approaches its next earnings release.
-On that day, HP is projected to report earnings of $1.03 per share, which would represent year-over-year growth of 11.96%.
-Our most recent consensus estimate is calling for quarterly revenue of $16.61 billion, up 6.16% from the year-ago period.
+Wall Street will be looking for positivity from HP as it approaches its next earnings report date.
+In that report, analysts expect HP to post earnings of $1.03 per share.
+This would mark year-over-year growth of 11.96%.
+Our most recent consensus estimate is calling for quarterly revenue of $16.66 billion, up 6.45% from the year-ago period.

-For the full year, our Zacks Consensus Estimates are projecting earnings of $4.16 per share and revenue of $65.98 billion, which would represent changes of +9.76% and +3.92%, respectively, from the prior year.
+HPQ's full-year Zacks Consensus Estimates are calling for earnings of $4.16 per share and revenue of $66.03 billion.
+These results would represent year-over-year changes of +9.76% and +4.01%, respectively.

-It is also important to note the recent changes to analyst estimates for HP.
+Investors should also note any recent changes to analyst estimates for HP.
 These revisions help to show the ever-changing nature of near-term business trends.
 As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

 Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-The Zacks Consensus EPS estimate remained stagnant within the past month.
-HP is currently a Zacks Rank #2 (Buy).
+The Zacks Consensus EPS estimate has moved 0.07% higher within the past month.
+HP currently has a Zacks Rank of #2 (Buy).

-Investors should also note HP's current valuation metrics, including its Forward P/E ratio of 8.8.
-Its industry sports an average Forward P/E of 18.69, so we one might conclude that HP is trading at a discount comparatively.
+Valuation is also important, so investors should note that HP has a Forward P/E ratio of 8.56 right now.
+For comparison, its industry has an average Forward P/E of 18.18, which means HP is trading at a discount to the group.

 The Zacks Industry Rank includes is listed in order from best to worst in terms of the average Zacks Rank of the individual companies within each of these sectors.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.